elldeeone/rusty-kaspa/tcp-hole-punch/LIBP2P-OPERATOR.md

 - **off** (default): libp2p disabled; transport is plain TCP.
 No libp2p deps pulled in unless compiled with `--features libp2p`.
 - **bridge**: hybrid; libp2p runtime runs (helper/reservations/DCUtR) but outbound Kaspa dials use TCP, with a libp2p attempt/cooldown path available in the connector for future hybrid work.
 Safe for mainnet nodes that need TCP peers.
 - **full/helper**: libp2p stack enabled (helper == full for now) and used for outbound; overlay-only mode for the NAT lab.
+- Full/helper remain overlay-only; bridge/role changes do **not** alter DCUtR behaviour in full mode.
 - Helper API binds only when `--libp2p-helper-listen <addr>` is set (e.g., `127.0.0.1:38080`).
 - Ports: TCP P2P port stays unchanged (`--listen`/default p2p port); libp2p uses a dedicated port (`--libp2p-listen-port` or `KASPAD_LIBP2P_LISTEN_PORT`, default `p2p_port+1`).
 Libp2p is intentionally **not** multiplexed on the P2P TCP port.
 - AutoNAT posture: client+server enabled in full/helper modes; server is public-only by default (`server_only_if_public=true`).
 Labs can opt into private IP reachability with `--libp2p-autonat-allow-private` / `KASPAD_LIBP2P_AUTONAT_ALLOW_PRIVATE=true`.